MicrosoftDocs/power-automate-docs/articles/customapi-webhooks.md

     Click **Create**.

 5. Now we need to give Flow information about the repo we want to monitor.
-You might recognize the fields from the **WebhookRequestBody** object in the Swagger file.
+You might recognize the fields from the **WebhookRequestBody** object in the OpenAPI file.
 For **owner** and **repo**, enter the owner and repo name of a GitHub repo you want to monitor.

     ![Repo info](./media/customapi-webhooks/repo-info.png)